 Evidence and proof such as this will streamline the claims process.
 Once you are ready to proceed with your claim, talk to one of the Accident Claims UK team on the number below, they will be ready to help move your claim forward.

-What Damages Can I Claim For After Suffering An Allergic Reaction?
+Damages You Can Claim For After Suffering An Allergic Reaction?
+What Peanut Allergy Compensation Could I Receive?

 When a personal injury solicitor is successful in processing your peanut allergy claim, the settlement that you receive is going to be made up of several different types of damages.
 For example:

-- Special damages (for financial and other non-physical losses):
+- Special damages (for financial losses and other non-physical losses):

 - Lowered future earning potential.